DoeringChristian/ewgpu/README.md

-# Wgpu Utils:
+# Easy WGPU:

+This crate provides a wrapper on [wgpu](https://github.com/gfx-rs/wgpu).
+It is still in an early state and changes can happen that break existing code.
+The main focus is to make the writing of graphics application, for which engines are too high level easy.
-This is a simple wrapper for [wgpu](https://github.com/gfx-rs/wgpu) that provides builders.
-It also re-implements some of the types from wgpu to use generics and make it safer.
+This crate therefore re-implements some of the types from wgpu using generics to make it safer and easier.
+Though the main goal is comfort, runtime performance should not be impacted.

 ## Examples:
 Wgpu Buffers can be unsafe when types do not match:
 ```rust